On a street corner of this Victorian-era warehouse district stands the world's first steam clock, and probably the ... More

 Gastown Steam Clock

 On a street corner of this Victorian-era warehouse district stands the world's first steam clock, and probably the city's most photographed attraction.
-The timepiece plays the Westminster Chimes every hour and whistles every 15 minutes with a gush of steam.
+The timepiece plays the Westminster Chimes every hour and whistles every fifteen minutes with a gush of steam.
 Despite its Gothic style, it's not as old as it looks.
-Famed inventor and horologist Ray Saunders built the clock in 1977 to muffle steam from underground lines that were used to heat local buildings.
+Famed inventor and horologist Ray Saunders built the clock to muffle steam from underground lines that were used to hean local buildings.
+This touristy place also serves as a great shopping destination; some of the collections include antiques, boxed teas, jars of maple syrups, clothes, household items, bags, and lots more.
+For more information call ahead.

 I am from mexico, I went vancouver 10 years ago.
 I visit Gastown and I adore that place, on the clock I taked a lot of pictures with my friends, with my ex-boyfriend and these place always give me a nostalgic memories, don't miss it!